 Some of the information that is collected is classified as special category personal data.
-This is processed for reason of substantial public interest as set out in Representation of the People Act 1983, Electoral Administration Act 2013 and associated regulations.
+This is processed for reason of substantial public interest as set out in Representation of the People Act 1983, Electoral Administration Act 2013, Senedd and Elections (Wales) Act 2020, Local Government and Elections (Wales) Act 2020 and associated regulations.
 To process this type of information we have a separate policy document that sets out how this information will be handled.

 Right to Object

 You have the right to object to the use of your email address or telephone contact details for the purposes of electoral registration.
 If you no longer want to be contacted by email or telephone you should contact the Electoral Registration Officer who is the Data Controller to unsubscribe.

 This does not apply when maintaining the electoral register.
 You cannot ask for your details to be removed from old/historical registers.